SDWebImage/SDWebImage/README.md

 pod 'SDWebImage'
 ```

-#### Subspecs
+#### Subspecs and MapKit

 From SDWebImage 5.6.0, the `MapKit` subspec have been moved into a standalone Git Repo: [SDWebImageMapKitPlugin](https://github.com/SDWebImage/SDWebImageMapKitPlugin).
-User who previouslly use the `MapKit` subspec should upgrade to use that instead.
-If you use SwiftPM or Carthage with Swift, you also need to change the imported module name (from `SDWebImageMapKit` into `SDWebImageMapKitPlugin`)
+User who previously use the `MapKit` subspec should upgrade to use that instead.
+If you use SwiftPM or Carthage with Swift, you also need to change the imported module name (from `SDWebImageMapKit` into `SDWebImageMapKitPlugin`.

 ```
 pod 'SDWebImage'